 - ¼ cup chopped peanuts

-- Boil the noodles according to the package instructions.
-Drain and set aside.
+- Cook the noodles according to package instructions.
+Once done, drain and set aside.

-- Top the noodles with the peanuts, green onions and cilantro.
-Serve with the extra sauce.
+- Serve the noodles in bowls, topped with chopped peanuts, sliced green onions, and cilantro.